What Is Turner Syndrome?

 Here are some suggestions that can help you cope:

 - Join a support group for girls with Turner syndrome.
-Ask your doctor or parents for more information or for help finding a Turner Syndrome Society chapter in your area.
+Ask your doctor or look online to find a Turner Syndrome Society chapter in your area.

 - Stay active in sports or hobbies that you enjoy.